-This policy will be reviewed annually by the subject leader and the Head of school.
-Any changes made to this policy will be communicated to all members of staff.

-All members of staff directly involved with the teaching of PSHE are required to familiarise themselves with this policy.
+- This policy will be reviewed annually by the subject leader and the Headteacher - Any changes made to this policy will be communicated to all members of staff. - All members of staff directly involved with the teaching of RSE are required to familiarise themselves with this policy.

-The scheduled review date for this policy is September 2023
+The scheduled review date for this policy is September 2023.